Introduction

 inner end forms a part of the die cavity wall that involves one or more

 undercuts and sometimes includes a core or cores.
+Soldering

 – Adherence of molten metal to portions of the die.
+Split

 gate – A gate of castings having the sprue or

 plunger axis in the die parting.
+Sprue

 – Metal that fills the conical passage (sprue hole) which